Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/README.md

 // Now we get a ResourceGroup container for that subscription ResourceGroupContainer rgContainer = subscription.GetResourceGroups();

-// With the container we can create a new resource group with an specifc name and location LocationData location = LocationData.WestUS2;
-string rgName = "myRgName";
+// With the container we can create a new resource group with an specifc name string rgName = "myRgName";
-ResourceGroup resourceGroup = await rgContainer.Construct(location).CreateAsync(rgName);
+ResourceGroup resourceGroup = await rgContainer.CreateAsync(rgName);
 ```

 ### List all resource groups